8base/old-documentation/docs/getting-started/quick-start.md

 ### 2.3.
 Authentication Profiles
 Setting up authentication will allow users to sign-up, log-in, and log-out of the app.
 For this quickstart, users should be authenticated to view their list of notes.

-Navigate to the [Authentication page](https://app.8base.com/docs/settings/authentication) in settings.
+Navigate to the [Authentication page](https://app.8base.com/app-services/authentication) in App Services.
 To create a new authentication profile, click the plus-sign button and specify the following values.

 | Option | Value | Notes |
 | ------ | ----- | ----- |